-Position Urban Design Board Representation Examples 1 Design and/or development professional Architect, landscape architect, urban 2 Design and/or development professional designer, urban planner, construction 3 Design and/or development professional management, developer 4 Design and/or development professional Active Transportation Active transportation planner, engineer, 5 advocate 6 Sustainable Development Green building design professional, green infrastructure professional, urban forestry professional, third party certifier, advocate 7 Culture and Heritage Historian, historic architect, public artist, cultural organization employee or board member, local organizer c.
+Position Urban Design Board Representation Examples 1 Design and/or development professional 2 Design and/or development professional Architect, landscape architect, urban 3 Design and/or development professional designer, urban planner, construction management, developer 4 Design and/or development professional 5 Active Transportation Active transportation planner, engineer, advocate 6 Sustainable Development Green building design professional, green infrastructure professional, urban forestry professional, third party certifier, advocate 7 Culture and Heritage Historian, historic architect, public artist, cultural organization employee or board member, local organizer c.
 Urban Design Project Review Manual

 - At least two (2) members must reside or have significant work experience within the boundaries of Council Districts 3, 4, or 5. - No more than two (2) members may reside outside of Tacoma city limits.
+With the caveat that when multiple candidates are under consideration for appointment and some but not all candidates are Tacoma residents, preference shall be granted to Tacoma residents.